 If we live in a city it is common to identify air pollution and associate it with industrial and commercial activity and the use of vehicles, which are characteristics of a city.
 However, air pollution does not only have its origin in industry, in our homes, or by the use of vehicles.

 For this reason, air pollutants can be classified according to their origin as natural and anthropogenic.
-The former come from natural sources and the latter are those derived from human activities.
+The former comes from natural sources and the latter are those derived from human activities.

 Type of contaminants

-In the atmosphere there are a number of compounds that contribute to air pollution, of which two main groups can be differentiated:
+In the atmosphere several compounds contribute to air pollution, of which two main groups can be differentiated:

 Primary pollutants.
-They are discharged directly into the atmosphere by some emission source such as chimneys, cars, among others.
+They are discharged directly into the atmosphere by some emission sources such as chimneys, and cars, among others.
 The atmospheric pollutants that integrate this group are: